Skip to main content

 Of course, you can try your skating legs on the rink, hit the Ferris wheel, or catch an appropriately festive oompah band outside Cologne's Cathedral.
 But Christmas markets are also a playground for the strange and unorthodox.
 Like the Western-themed Christmas market held in the heart of the Bavarian Forest, or the Krampus run in Münich, where over 300 people run through the city centre dressed as the German character of Krampus.

-Christmas markets—by train
+Christmas markets---by train

-Keep the hustle and bustle to the markets – not the journey.
+Keep the hustle and bustle to the markets -- not the journey.
 When it comes to travel, airport security is a surefire way to dampen the festive spirit.
 But train?
 The perfect companion to the Christmas market.
 Magical and timeless.
 Generous luggage allowance, no liquid restrictions, and no airport queues.
-Of course we're biased, but the train has an undeniable festive je ne sais quoi.
+Of course we're biased, but the train has an undeniable festive *je ne sais quoi*

 Let the magic of St Pancras at Christmas time set the tone.
-The (yet to-be-unveiled) station Christmas tree stands proud in the Victorian train shed.
+The station Christmas tree stands proud in the Victorian train shed.
 Breeze through check-in, gingerbread latte in hand.
-There’s a window seat with your name on it.
-It’s time to crank up the Christmas playlist.
+There's a window seat with your name on it.
+It's time to crank up the Christmas playlist.
 Prost for now!